Iosifina Kosma

 Iosifina Kosma was born in Athens in 1968.
 Her decision to pursue the art of ceramics was a result of the attraction she felt the first moment she experimented with clay at a very young age.

-She graduated from the Moraitis School and studied Architecture at the National Technical University of Athens until 1993.
+She graduated from the Moraitis High School in Athens and studied Architecture at the National Technical University of Athens until 1993.
 Her postgraduate studies at Middlesex University in London were concluded with honors in the field of ceramics in 1997.
-In 1999 she set up her first studio and began practicing and teaching.
-In 2017 she became a member of the International Academy of Ceramics IAC.
+In 1999 she set up her first studio and began practicing and teaching at the same time.
+In 2017 she became a member of the International Academy of Ceramics (IAC).
 Today she lives and works in Athens.

 Exhibitions & Symposiums